 Juno Beach, Florida

-Seafarer intends to attempt to renew its recovery permit with the State of Florida to explore and recover a wreck site located just off Juno Beach, Florida that has already yielded several interesting artifacts.
-Based on artifacts recovered to date, management believes and theorizes that the wreck may be a sunken Spanish ship dating to the late 1500s.
-It is historical fact that several of the Spanish Galleons which sunk between 1500 and the 1790s carried passengers, crew, livestock, unique tools and treasure in the form of dated coins, gold, silver, and emeralds.
-On November 14, 2017, Seafarer was granted a full admiralty judgment for exclusive rights for recovery of artifacts on the Juno Site by the United States District Court for the Southern District of Florida.
+On November 14, 2017 Seafarer was granted a full admiralty judgement for exclusive rights for recovery of artifacts from a shipwreck site in Juno Beach Florida that has already yielded several interesting artifacts.
+Based on artifacts recovered to date, management believes and theorizes that the wreck may be a sunken English, French, or Spanish ship dating to the late 1500s.
+It is historical fact that several of the English, French, and Spanish Galleons which sunk between 1500 and the 1790s carried passengers, crew, livestock, unique tools and treasure in the form of dated coins, gold, silver, and emeralds.

 - Massive anchor